 Aura plans

-The Aura plans are pretty simple because most of the features are available on all levels.
-The only real difference, other than increased storage and devices, is the addition of parental controls for the Family plan.
+The Aura plans are pretty simple because most features are available across all levels.
+The only real difference, aside from increased storage and device support, is the addition of parental controls to the Family plan.
 Otherwise, Aura offers most of its great features to all customers.

 - Individual: Provides all features available for adults, including $1 million in identity theft insurance, a cloud storage vault (1 GB), online and device security for up to 10 devices, removal from people search sites and spam lists, and more.

-- Family: Provides all features available in the individual and couple plans, but provides $1 million in identity theft insurance for every adult on the plan (up to five adults), cloud storage of 5 GB, and online and device protection increases to 50 devices.
-Also includes parental control features like spam call and message protection, safe gaming with cyberbullying alerts, and child identity theft protection with the ability to freeze children’s Social Security numbers (SSNs).
+- Family: Provides all features available in the individual and couple plans, plus $1 million in identity theft insurance for every adult on the plan (up to five adults), 5 GB of cloud storage, and online and device protection increased to 50 devices.
+Also includes parental control features such as spam call and message protection, safe gaming with cyberbullying alerts, and child identity theft protection, including the ability to freeze children’s Social Security numbers (SSNs).

 Aura offers a 14-day free trial with a 60-day money-back guarantee.
 To sign up for this trial, you’ll need to input a payment method, either a credit/debit card, Apple Pay, or PayPal.
 We love using services like Apple Pay and PayPal because they make canceling easier, but you can also use your card.